enhancedformysql/enhancedformysql/README.md

 - Focus on maintaining each version to alleviate upgrade concerns.
 - Continue to support users who prefer a specific version, addressing critical bugs and making long-term improvements.
 - Provide resources for users to learn optimization techniques, referenced in our publications.
-- Deliver a user-friendly, high-quality MySQL product.

 ## Code Maintenance Strategies

 To align with the official MySQL 8.0 version, the following strategy has been adopted:

 1. Closely monitor later versions of MySQL 8.0 to minimize issues and simplify maintenance.
-2. Release new versions within a month after the official release to ensure alignment with the official schedule.
+2. Release new versions within a week after the official release to ensure alignment with the official schedule.
 3. Focus on enhancing performance, stability, high availability, and consistent reads.

 ## Our Improvements